fayazfazul97/demo/README.md

 or paste the key into the sidebar and click "Run AI pass via API".
 The model defaults to `claude-sonnet-4-6`; override with `BET_SCORER_MODEL`.

-Note: the `cache/ai_pass.json` in this repo is a seed drafted by Claude in a chat session using the same prompt definitions (`source: seed`).
+Note: the `cache/ai_pass.json` in this repo is a seed drafted offline from the same prompt definitions (`source: seed`), not a live model run.
 The app warns when it is loaded.
 Re-run the AI pass before submitting so the cache is a real model output.

 ## Deploy a public link (Streamlit Community Cloud)